Brewers vs. Marlins Player Props Betting Odds

 Yelich Stats

-- Yelich hopes to build on a two-game hitting streak in this matchup.
-During his last five outings he is hitting .133 with a double, four walks and an RBI.
+- Yelich has recorded at least one hit in two straight games.
+During his last five outings he is batting .133 with a double, four walks and an RBI.

 Yelich Recent Games